 If you look at your policy declarations, you’ll know how much that covers; or how little.
 If you do not have enough coverage in this area-though, your buildings might be covered-anything else is not and will come out of your pocket to repair or replace.

 Every policy is different, but there are a few main areas that insurance for landlords covers:

 This coverage refers to damage to your buildings and personal property.
 Theft, vandalism, tenant damage, fires, and storms are covered here.
 Typically the insurance will cover replacement costs for the entire property, assuming the insurance adjuster decides it was a total loss.

 This helps bridge the income gap if a rental property becomes uninhabitable due to a covered loss.
 For example, let’s say a fire damaged part of the kitchen and will take a month or two to repair.
 This coverage will provide a rental reimbursement.

-If a liability claim or lawsuit is brought against you, this is the portion of landlord insurance that protects you.
-It doesn’t matter if it was a tenant or a visitor, you could be held liable for something that happens on your property.
-Even if the person was a thief or trespasser, you may still be held liable!
+If a liability claim or lawsuit is brought against you, this portion of landlord insurance protects you.
+It doesn’t matter if it was a tenant or a visitor; you could be held liable for something that happens on your property.
+Even if the person was a thief or trespasser, you might still be liable!

-Liability insurance covers a number of things: medical costs, funeral costs, legal fees and settlement fees.
-Keep in mind lawsuits against you may come from the tenant’s property being damaged as well, not just injuries.
+Liability insurance covers several things: medical costs, funeral costs, legal fees, and settlement fees.
+Remember that lawsuits against you may come from damage to the tenant’s property, not just injuries.

-You may want to invest in additional coverage depending on your risk profile.
-A few examples are natural disaster insurance, landlord contents insurance and rent guarantee insurance.
-Your insurance agent will be able to explain each of these in-depth, and help you decide whether or not they’re a good fit for your properties.
+You can invest in additional coverage depending on your risk profile.
+Examples are natural disaster insurance, landlord contents insurance, and rent guarantee insurance.
+Your insurance agent will be able to explain each of these in-depth and help you decide whether or not they’re a good fit for your properties.